goodblockio/dstor-api/docs/index.rst

 .. http:get::  /v0/<dev key>/list

-    Retrieve a list of stored files
+    Retrieve a list of stored files.
+Returns a JSON array with every object a developer has stored.

     **Example**